ameerqi/gini-core/README.md

    - qi.isMiniApp() - Returns true if the web page is running inside the QiServices Mini App Platform.

 2. **Financial**
+   a.
+Qi Payment:
       - qi.purchase() - Shows a popup to the user to carry out a purchase operation.
       - qi.getAccount() - Shows a popup to the user to select the account to be shared with the Mini App.
+      - Refund a payemnt.

+   b.
+Aqsati (BNPL):
       - qi.aqsati.initiateOTP() - Initiates the BNPL (Aqsati) flow by sending an OTP to the user after account selection.
       - qi.aqsati.confirmAmount() - Confirms the BNPL (Aqsati) transaction after OTP verification.

-3. **Functionality**
+4. **Functionality**
    - qi.readQr() - Opens the camera to scan a QR code and returns the raw value of the QR code.
    - qi.openURL() - Opens a URL in the browser or internally inside the QiServices App.
    - qi.getLocation() - Returns the user's current location (if permission is granted and the device has location services enabled).

-4. **Authentication**
+5. **Authentication**
    - Retrieve Phone Number from Token.
    - Retrieve Account Number from Token.